Billmate/QvicklyDocumentation/README.md

 At the end of the list of the products there is a list of integrations.
 Most of these integrations are external and is not documented here.
 But since they are an extended part of the Qvickly product they can be listed here.
 Mainly this contains basic information about the integrations, some how-to guides and some cases a shorter FAQ.

+### Semantic markup or markdown?

+The documentation should be written in markdown.
+This is to make it easier to write and maintain the documentation.

+But if there are cases where markdown is not enough, semantic markup can be used.
+Code readability is important, so if semantic markup is used, it should be used sparingly.

 ### Header for all pages
 In the code there should always be an included header for the current documentation part.